 4. The stakes are still low.

 In middle school, the expectations and pressures are still relatively low.
 Unless they are taking a class for high school credit, my kids’ grades will not have any impact whatsoever on their college applications.
-Their middle school grades may come into play if they apply to a governor’s school or specialty center for high school, but my experience is that students quickly learn the consequences of not studying or turning in an assignment on time.
+Their middle school grades may come into play if they apply to a governor’s school or specialty center for high school, but my experience is that students quickly learn the consequences of not studying, not doing homework, or not turning in an assignment on time.
 I would much rather my kid learn that lesson early, when they are able to adapt.

 5. They learn how to fail.